Wednesday, 2 October 2024

 As her confidence increases, the playing becomes louder - loud enough to be faintly heard by the other girls in the dormitory high above.
 Overcome by curiosity, they follow the sound, down, down they go into the very depths of the building, opening a creaky door, and there is Teresa, playing with intense concentration, her improvised music on the wondrous instrument.

-Everyone wants to have a go and over the next several weeks a contest evolves between one young girl, who is skilled in performing the classical music of the day, reading from music, and Teresa.
 We are now right at the height of the classical era.
 Mozart had only died nine years previously, and Papa Haydn and Beethoven are continuing to champion the era and its music.
-Beethoven incidentally, almost single handedly eventually paved the way from Classicism into Romanticism with his Symphony No. 9 and the late String Quartets.
+Beethoven incidentally, almost single handedly paved the way from Classicism into Romanticism with his Symphony No. 9 and the late String Quartets.

-But back to Teresa.
-She fires back with her increasingly bizarre improvisations, straight from the heart, and bordering on 1960s rock, pop and jazz, including blues scales.
+Teresa fires back with her increasingly bizarre improvisations, straight from the heart, and bordering on 1960s rock, pop and jazz, including blues scales.

 Here, I found myself almost laughing at the implausibility of this scenario.

-But there is a real-life exception to this.
+But there is a real-life comparison to this.
 Don Carlo Gesualdo (1566-1613), whose lifespan encompassed the late Italian Renaissance and early Baroque periods, composed Madrigals with such oblique harmonies, they could easily be mistaken for the harmonic structures of some avant-guard 20th century composers.

 He once discovered his wife in bed with another man and hacked them both to death with an axe.
 But that’s a gruesome story for another time.